ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 **Prepping for multi-region architecture**

 - Does the database support Multi-Region architecture?
-- How's does replication handle between multiple database services across regions?
+- How is replication handled between multiple database services across regions?
-- How data is backed up
+- How is the data backed up?
-- What are the disaster recovery approaches for each.
+- What are the disaster recovery approaches for each?

 More on cloud database-as-service can be found [here](https://www.ibm.com/cloud/learn/what-is-cloud-database).

-### Cloudant
+### 1.0 Cloudant

 IBM Cloudant is a distributed database that is optimized for handling heavy workloads that are typical of large, fast-growing web and mobile apps.
 Available as an SLA-backed, fully managed IBM Cloud service, Cloudant elastically scales throughput and storage independently.
 Cloudant is also available as a downloadable on-premises installation, and its API and powerful replication protocol are compatible with an open source ecosystem that includes CouchDB, PouchDB, and libraries for the most popular web and mobile development stacks.